mikel/mail/README.md

 mail.subject         #=> "This is the subject"
 mail.date.to_s       #=> '21 Nov 1997 09:55:06 -0600'
 mail.message_id      #=> '<4D6AA7EB.6490534@xxx.xxx>'
-mail.body.decoded    #=> 'This is the body of the email...
+mail.decoded         #=> 'This is the body of the email...
 ```

 Many more methods available.